ekpangmichael/mobimeo-challenge/README.md

 This command sdeploys the app using skaffold into minikube and perform a port forward on the app service.

-To access to endpoint make use of the postman collection posted above
+To access the endpoint make use of the postman collection provided above

 ### Deploy ELK stack